Updates from the Etna Center for Community

 Above.
 Positive pressure vent hanging out of second floor windows.
 The tube vent was connected to an air scrubber machine on the interior.

-During the exploratory demolition work, we discovered that there were many layers to each of the interior finishes: four (4) layers of flooring, six (6) layers of wall finish, three (3) layers of ceiling finish.
-While we had tested the exposed layers for hazardous materials like lead and asbestos, the layers beneath and behind were not known or exposed until after the exploratory work.
+During the exploratory demolition work, multiple layers of interior finishes were uncovered, including four (4) layers of flooring, six (6) layers of wall finishes, and three (3) layers of ceiling finishes.
+While hazardous materials like lead and asbestos had been tested for in the exposed layers, the hidden layers behind or beneath were not known until after the exploratory work.

-1. First floor, north, door threshold, exposed finish is not asbestos tile.
+1. Door threshold at the first floor (north), exposed finish is not asbestos tile.
 2. Asbestos tile below exposed finish.

 Above.
 First floor, south, during asbestos abatement.
 Air scrubber machine and exhaust tube visible.

-The state grants we received, GEDTF and LSA, for the demolition phase were not written with the knowledge that there would be an abatement scope, so it could not be included in the work under the grants.
-ECO utilized on-hand funds from its past fundraisers.
+The state grants we (ECO) received, GEDTF and LSA, for the demolition phase were not written with the knowledge that there would be an abatement scope.
+Therefore, the funds could not be used for abatement work.
+ECO utilized its own on-hand funds from its past fundraisers.

-Danielle, Todd, Bri, and the team at Triton ran an excellent and efficient process for this complex scope of work.
-Rightfully so, asbestos abatement is highly regulated in Allegheny County, and the Triton team managed every step with timely completion and the complete paper trail necessary for satisfying the requirements.
-Throughout the project, an independent testing company, Allegheny Global Environmental, was responsible for the Asbestos Air Monitoring as well as the resulting report.
+The Triton team, led by Danielle, Todd, and Bri, executed an excellent and efficient job for this complex scope of work.
+Asbestos abatement is highly regulated in Allegheny County, and the Triton team managed every step with strict safety measures, ensuring a complete paper trail to satisfy all regulatory requirements.
+Throughout the project, an independent testing company, Allegheny Global Environmental, conducted the Asbestos Air Monitoring and provided the resulting report.

 Above.
-Original wood subfloor visible following asbestos abatement.
+The original wood subfloor was revealed following asbestos abatement.

-From beginning to end, the work was completed within a four-week timeframe with the majority of work taking place over one week.
-Along with the permitting, Allegheny County Health Department completed a final clearance inspection of the site.
-All results came back as complete and clear including a site inspection, review of wet cleaning procedures, air sample testing, and residual ACM testing.
+The asbestos abatement work was completed within a four-week period, with the majority of the tasks taking place over one week.
+Permitting was handled efficiently, and the Allegheny County Health Department conducted a final clearance inspection of the site.
+All results came back clear, including site inspections, reviews of wet cleaning procedures, air sample testing, and residual ACM testing.

-Once the tile was removed, the original wood subfloor was revealed.
-In the construction phase, a new floor finish will be installed that is more durable to withstand the anticipated heavy foot traffic of the library and community center.
+After the asbestos tiles were removed, the original wood subfloor was exposed.
+During the construction phase, a more durable floor finish will be installed, designed to withstand the heavy foot traffic expected in the library and community center.

 1-2.
-Original wood subfloor visible in both first floor spaces following asbestos abatement.
+Original wood subfloor visible in both first floor spaces after asbestos abatement.

 Future work anticipated: